living-room-2-new-house-hertfordshire-by-De-Hasse-Architectural-and-Interior-Design.jpg

 new-house-hertfordshire-by-De-Hasse-Architectural-and-Interior-Design.jpg

-As part of the interior design package, architectural design details include a mirrored ceiling in the coat room, a walk through colour changing light cube, a double height interconnecting wall of lime render, and the design for external movable screens which surround the swimming pool.
+As part of the interior design package, architectural design details include a mirrored ceiling in the coat room, a walk-through colour-changing light cube, a double-height interconnecting wall of lime render, and the design for external movable screens which surround the swimming pool.

 new-house-hertfordshire-by-De-Hasse-Architectural-and-Interior-Design.jpg